 Meanwhile, the United States is under an opioid epidemic: with only 5% of the world's population, the country consumes 75% of opioids produced in the world each year.
 So much money is being made, that it's enabled producers to weaken industry oversight, leading to more consumption.
 We live in a society that is designed to both create and cash in on addiction.

 There are an infinite number of ways people come to addiction, with many self-medicating as a replacement for insufficient mental health services, or as pain management.
-Dr. Gabor Maté, and addiction researcher, social services worker, and addiction expert, has spent 20 years working in addiction.
+Dr. Gabor Maté, an addiction researcher, social services worker, and addiction expert, has spent 20 years working in addiction.
 His research has found a causal link between serious addiction and childhood trauma.

 Every time you characterize an an addict as a loser, lowlife, or degenerate, it says more about you, and how sheltered your life has been.
 So don't do it!